Leelah Alcorn: Life

 Leelah Alcorn was born in Kings Mills, Ohio, on November 15, 1997.
 She described herself as one of several children being raised in a conservative Christian environment; she and her family attended the Northeast Church of Christ in Cincinnati, and she had been featured in a profile of that church published in a 2011 article in The Christian Chronicle.
 As of 2014, the family lived in Kings Mills.
 According to her suicide note, Alcorn had felt "like a girl trapped in a boy's body" since she was four, and came to identify as a transgender girl from the age of 14, when she became aware of the term.
 She rejected the name she was given by her parents.
 When she signed her suicide letter, she first wrote her post-transition name between parentheses, then wrote her deadname, applying strikethrough to it, and lastly wrote her surname ordinarily.
 According to her note, she immediately informed her mother, who reacted "extremely negatively" by claiming that it was only a phase and that God had made her a male, so she could never be a woman.
 She stated that this made her hate herself, and that she developed a form of depression.

 Alcorn's mother sent her to Christian conversion therapists, but Alcorn later related that there she only encountered "more Christians" telling her that she was "selfish and wrong" and "should look to God for help".
 Aged 16, she requested that she be allowed to undergo transition treatment, but was denied permission: in her words, "I felt hopeless, that I was just going to look like a man in drag for the rest of my life.
 On my 16th birthday, when I didn't receive consent from my parents to start transitioning, I cried myself to sleep."
-Alcorn publicly revealed her attraction to males when she was 16, as she believed that identifying as gay at that point would be a stepping stone to coming out as a transgender at a later date.
+Alcorn publicly revealed her attraction to males when she was 16, as she believed that identifying as gay at that point would be a stepping stone to coming out as transgender at a later date.
 According to a childhood friend, Alcorn received a positive reception from many at Kings High School, although her parents were appalled.
 In Alcorn's words, "They felt like I was attacking their image, and that I was an embarrassment to them.
 They wanted me to be their perfect little straight Christian boy, and that's obviously not what I wanted."
 They removed her from the school and enrolled her as an eleventh grader at the Ohio Virtual Academy online school.